acidtone/teaching-journal/index.md

 ---

+## July 19, 2022
+Some thoughts about Fall semester with two schools.
+One has traditional assessments and the other definitely not.
+But what are the common Learning Outcomes?

+### As a barely junior developer, I want to be able to...
+1. Follow instructions, so that I can:
+    - Install third party libraries, packages and frameworks by following the developer documentation.
+    - Incentivise my employer(s) to write more/better devops guides.
+2. Effectively perform online searches, so that I can:
+    - Solve my problem before asking for help.
+    - Find alternatives to proposed tools.
+3. To know when to ask for help, so that I can:
+    - Not get trolled in an online help forum.
+        - (Be respectful of other people's time.)
+    - Show proof of work and receive feedback/street cred.
+    - Accurately assess my own learning progress.
+    - Finally crush this nemesis bug!
+    - Just move on to the next problem (after a break).

+---

 ## July 4, 2022
 - [How I Would Learn To Code (If I Could Start Over)](https://www.youtube.com/watch?v=k9WqpQp8VSU)
     - Chapter markers provided(ish)